Coopetition - Definition

-Coopetition is a strategy in business in which ‘competition’ and ‘cooperation’ are combined and the benefits offered by the two are harnessed.
-When two companies that are known to be competitors collaborate with each other with the expectation of mutual benefits, coopetition has occurred.
-Coopetition often occur in the business sector, it happens when companies that are formally competitors come together to enjoy mutual benefits.
+Coopetition is a strategy in business in which competition and cooperation are combined in a way that harnesses the benefits of each.
+Specifically, coopetition is when two companies that are known to be competitors collaborate with each other with the expectation of mutual benefits.

-Aside from the business sector, coopetition is common in the technology industry.
-Companies collaborate for different reasons, the major ones are;
+Companies collaborate for different reasons, the major ones are:

 - Coopetition enhance synergy between companies in which ecah of them gain benefits and achieve their business goals.